How Long Will A Bad Starter Last

 3. Don’t crank the starter for too long:

-This can cause the starter to overheat and damage the internal components.
+Continuous cranking can cause the starter to overheat, potentially damaging the internal components.

 4. Park your car in a covered area:

-Extreme temperatures can cause the starter to deteriorate faster.
-Parking your car in a garage or under a carport can help protect it from the elements.
+Whenever possible, park your car in a garage or under a carport to shield it from the elements.

 5. Use the correct oil:

-Using the manufacturer-recommended oil can help reduce engine wear, which can indirectly help prolong the lifespan of your starter.
+Using the manufacturer-recommended oil for your engine not only benefits the engine itself but can also indirectly help prolong the lifespan of your starter.

 6. Keep your starter clean: